-- Allow 10-15 minutes of quiet time away from your computer, cell phone, or any other outside distractions
+- Allow 10-15 minutes of quiet time away from your computer, cell phone, or other outside distractions.

-- Do no operate heavy machinery or drive while attempting to meditate or while listening to a guided meditation
+- Do not operate heavy machinery or drive while attempting to meditate or listen to a guided meditation.

 - Breathe slow, deep, and steady

-- Observe your inner thoughts, emotions, and sensations without judging any of them as they come and go (just be one with the flow)
+- Observe your inner thoughts, emotions, and sensations without judging any of them as they come and go (be one with the flow)

-- Meditating can be challenging in the beginning, but if you stay with it you will soon come to experience the many benefits
+- Meditating can be challenging initially, but if you stay with it, you will soon come to experience the many benefits.

 - Practice Mindful Meditation once a day if not more